-The three lines of defence jointly form the internal control framework, which is designed to develop and maintain systems that ensure:)) effective and efficient business operations
+The three lines of defence jointly form the internal control framework, which is designed to develop and maintain systems that ensure:

-- " adequate risk control - >> business management -) reliable reporting of financial and non-financial information (internally and externally) - >>> compliance with laws, regulations, supervisory authority requirements and internal policies and procedures
+- >> effective and efficient business operations; -)) adequate risk control;)) business management; -)> reliable reporting of financial and non-financial information (internally and externally); and -)> compliance with laws, regulations, supervisory authority requirements and internal policies and procedures.

-Areas of responsibility Risk Control function
+Areas of responsibility

+Risk Control function

-The Risk Control function is responsible for providing relevant and independent information, analyses and expert opinions on the Company's risks.
+The Risk Control function is responsible for providing relevant and independent analyses, counsel and expert opinions on the company's risks.
+It is also responsible for the ongoing evaluation and development of the company's risk management framework to ensure its functionality.
 This involves:

-- >> Verifying that all risks that the Group is or can expected to be exposed to are identified and managed by the relevant functions - >>> Identifying risks arising from deficiencies in the Company's risk management - >>> Providing information on risks to the Board and CEO on a regular basis - When the Company develops or changes its risk strategy and risk propensity, providing all relevant information that may constitute decision data for those issues, and evaluating proposed risk strategies and providing recommendations before decisions are made - >>> Verifying that all relevant internal regulations, procedures and routines are complied with and are appropriate and effective, and proposing changes when necessary -)) Identifying, verifying and reporting risks of error in the Company's estimates and assumptions that form the basis of the financial statements
+- "> Verifying that all risks that the Group is exposed to are identified, analysed and managed by the appropriate functions. -)) Identifying and reporting on risks arising from deficiencies in the Company's risk management.
+Providing recommendations on correcting deficiencies and thereby avoiding or minimising these risks in future. -)) Providing information, analyses and counsel on the Company's risks to the Board and CEO on a regular basis. -)> Providing all relevant information that may constitute decision data when the Company develops or changes its risk strategy and risk propensity, and evaluating proposed risk strategies and providing recommendations before decisions are made. - >>> Evaluating whether Company proposals or

-- >> When the Company submits proposals or makes decisions that give rise to a potential significant increase in risk, evaluating whether these proposals or decisions are compatible with the Company's risk propensity - Prior to Company decisions on new or substantially changed products, services, markets, processes or IT systems and in the event of major changes to the Company's operations and organisation, assessing the risks these entail and evaluating the anticipated impact on the Company's aggregate risk propensity
+- decisions that may give rise to a significant increase in risk are compatible with the Company's risk appetite. -)) Identifying, verifying and reporting risks of error in the Company's estimates and assumptions that form the basis of the financial statements. - District Exercises (a) Evaluating risks prior to Company decisions on new or substantially changed products, services, markets, processes or IT systems and in the event of major changes to the Company's operations and organisation, and evaluating the anticipated impact on the Company's aggregate risk propensity.